k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 * SAFE_NAME - this parameter can be specified or overridden per each secret.
 * TIMEOUT - default is 5000 ms.

-**Authentication** is done by using either an API key or user and password, and accordingly the following parameters have to be set:
+**Authentication** is done by using either an API key or a username and password, and accordingly the following parameters have to be set:

 * AUTH_TOKEN
 * AUTH_PASSWORD